Article

 NumPy

 NumPy is a Python package whose name stands for Numerical Python.
-Scientists and engineers use this library to conduct scientific computing to provide a high-performance, multidimensional array of objects and tools.
+Scientists and engineers use this library to conduct scientific computing to provide a high-performance, multidimensional array of objects and tools for numerical computation.

 • Scientific calculations.
 NumPy has many mathematical functions for calculating your data’s matrix operations, statistical mean, median, standard deviation, and more.